 Engineered Herringbone Flooring

 Engineered herringbone floors are more advanced and practical floors that can be used in the most used areas with high moisture levels.
-Obviously most importantly in the bathrooms and kitchens.
+Most importantly in the bathrooms and kitchens.

 These floors are fully waterproof, long-lasting, and durable even under extreme conditions.